(Disclosure: Some of the links below may be affiliate links)

 Let’s start with DEGIRO.

 DEGIRO is a brokerage company from The Netherlands.
 It was founded in 2018.
-They are offering their services in 18 countries, and they have been available in Switzerland since 2018.
-They are claiming about half a million dollars.
+They are offering their services in 18 countries and have been available in Switzerland since 2018.
+They are claiming about two million customers as of 2022.

 The main selling point of DEGIRO is its low fees.
-They are using fees as their main advertising point, and they have been growing very fast because of this.
+They use fees as their primary advertising point and have been growing very fast.

-They are offering access to many investing instruments (stocks, bonds, ETFs, and so on) in many different stock exchanges.
+They offer access to many investing instruments (stocks, bonds, ETFs, and so on) in many different stock exchanges.
 But In this article, we will only compare these two brokers on stocks and ETFs.

 If you want more information about them, I have written a full review of DEGIRO.

 What is eToro?